 Though BMW has already unveiled its new X2, it will bring it to the motor show for its public debut.
 Expected to arrive in India in 2018, the X2 will slot in between the X1 and X3 in the manufacturer’s line-up and share drivetrain options with the former.

-Infiniti’s BMW X3 and Mercedes GLC rival, the production-spec QX50 will be at Los Angeles.
-The QX50 concept SUV was displayed at the Detroit motor show less than a year ago.
+Infiniti’s rival to BMW X3 and Mercedes GLC – the production-spec QX50 – has been digitally revealed but will be showcased at Los Angeles.
+The QX50 possesses the world’s first-produced variable compression ratio diesel engine.

 While the Wrangler had been leaked earlier this year, Jeep has taken the wraps off the next-gen SUV and will publically debut it at the motor show.
 It’ll sport the traditional Jeep design, boast the typical off-road qualities and come with a new 2.0-litre turbo-petrol motor instead of the older 2.8-litre petrol mill.